Division for Palestinian Rights

 - Organises the annual observance of the International Day of Solidarity with the Palestinian People;

-- Conducts an annual training programme at UN Headquarters and United Nations Office at Geneva and several other capacity building activities for staff of the State of Palestine.
+- Conducts an annual training programme at UN Headquarters and several other capacity building activities.

 Following the establishment of the Committee on the Exercise of the Inalienable Rights of the Palestinian People, the General Assembly recognised the need to create an informed public opinion around the world in support of the achievement of the inalienable rights of the Palestinian people.
 Accordingly, the Assembly mandated the establishment of a Special Unit on Palestinian Rights in the United Nations Secretariat to assist the Committee in its work (resolution 32/40 B of 2 December 1977).